 After a long morning of site inspections, we were pretty beat.
 Kayla especially:

 We did experience that awkward moment when you’re the only ones on the dance floor with a salary and insurance (okay, Kayla experienced that.
 I have neither of those things).
-The crowd was a little young and a little wastedface, so we had to create our own bubble and dance by ourselves within the crowd.
-At one point, a teenage ginger burst into our bubble and did the running man in between us.
-I thought this was absolutely HILARIOUS (seriously, when does this happen?!) until the boy running-manned into me and knocked me onto the floor, which was coated in a layer of confetti and puddles of vodka or some other spilled drinks.
-Ugh.
-Happy freaking New Year.
+The crowd was a little young and a little sloppy, so we had to create our own bubble and dance by ourselves within the crowd.
+Happy New Year.

 Back at our table, we were a little confused by the party favors – a bag of grapes.
-As shallow Americans, we thought, WHAT kind of party favor is this?!
+Ignorant to the traditions, we thought, WHAT kind of party favor is this?!
 We, of course, would’ve preferred chocolate.
 It felt like trick or treating to a health nut’s house where they give out apples and granola bars instead of Skittles & Hershey Bars.
-No bueno.
 However, it took us about 12 hours to discover that maybe the grapes meant something – and they do!
-It’s a Mexican tradition to eat one at each of the clock’s 12 chimes before midnight and make a wish with each one.
+It’s a tradition in Mexico to eat one at each of the clock’s 12 chimes before midnight and make a wish with each one.

 Unfortunately, we missed out on this because we were not enlightened about the tradition.
 However, had we been, here are some of our wishes: